HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </observe>
 ```

-When we observe the `change:attached` event on the `users` variable, it indicates that the data is ready.
+When we observe `change:attached` event on `users` variable, it indicates that the data is ready.
 At this point, we can execute the operation group defined by `observe`: clear the contents of `#user-list`, and then iterate Members of the `$users` array, use the template `$user_item` to generate document fragments that are appended to `#user-list`.

 We can track and handle the following events on statically named variables:

-- `change:progress`: Indicates that progress is updated when fetching data asynchronously as a static named variable.
+- `change:progress`: Indicate that progress is updated when fetching data asynchronously as a static named variable.
-- `change:attached`: Indicates that the data on the static named variable has changed from the initial `undefined` to valid data.
+- `change:attached`: Indicate that the data on the static named variable has changed from the initial `undefined` to valid data.
-- `change:displaced`: Indicates that the data previously associated with the variable has been replaced with new data, such as using `init` to reset the variable, or the previously initiated asynchronous request operation successfully obtained valid data.
+- `change:displaced`: Indicate that the data previously associated with the variable has been replaced with new data, such as using `init` to reset the variable, or the previously initiated asynchronous request operation successfully obtained valid data.
-- `change:detached`: Indicates that the valid data previously associated with the variable has been disassociated, and its value is reset to `undefined`, such as the case where the previously initiated asynchronous request operation failed and failed to obtain valid data.
+- `change:detached`: Indicate that the valid data previously associated with the variable has been disassociated, and its value is reset to `undefined`, such as the case where the previously initiated asynchronous request operation failed and failed to obtain valid data.
-- `except:<exceptionName>`: Indicates that an exception occurred when obtaining the data corresponding to the variable, which may be a request error or a parsing error.
-Specific information, given by the subtype of the event.
+- `except:<exceptionName>`: Indicate that an exception occurred when obtaining the data corresponding to the variable, which may be a request error or a parsing error.
+Specific information, is given by the subtype of the event.

 When the event observed by `observe` arrives, the interpreter should switch to the operation group defined by `observe` itself or the operation group defined by `define` referenced by its `with` attribute to execute the HVML program.
 At this point, in the front stack frame corresponding to the operation group, the following context variables should be defined:

-- `$?`: The payload data of the event; if the observed variable is a variable, it is the data corresponding to the observed variable.
+- `$?`: The payload data of the event.
+If the observed variable is a variable, it is the data corresponding to the observed variable.
 - `$!`: In user data, two temporary variables are predefined to represent the complete event name and event source, named `_eventName` and `_eventSource` respectively.
 - `$@`: The target document location defined by the `in` attribute of `observe`, or the target document location from which `observe` inherits.

-When we use the `with` attribute in the `observe` element to define the operation group to be referenced, the execution effect of the HVML program is equivalent to the effect of the `include` action element, that is, it should be executed in place instead of called by ` The group of operations specified by the with` attribute.
+When we use `with` attribute in `observe` element to define the operation group to be referenced, the execution effect of the HVML program is equivalent to the effect of `include` action element, that is, it should be executed in place instead of called by ` The group of operations specified by the with` attribute.

 When we observe a piece of data, we can obtain the events produced by the data or changes in the data itself.
 For example, we can monitor events from long connections, the return value of asynchronous requests, or obtain the results returned after calling remote procedures on long connections, and can also be used to monitor events generated by some internal data, such as those generated by `$TIMERS` data Timer expiration events, etc.